-Entering DPT students will register for classes via Zoom.
-Registration sessions will be held on Monday, November 8th and Wednesday, November 17th.
+Students entering DPT will register for classes via Zoom.
+Registration sessions will be held on Monday, November 7th and Wednesday, November 16th.
 Both sessions will be held at 7:00 pm.

 The DPT curriculum is a planned curriculum designated to build upon previous knowledge.
 For this reason, courses may not be taken out of sequence unless the student has written permission from the Chair of the Physical Therapy Department.
 Students should obtain the correct course information including course and section numbers for the upcoming semester from the department.